John Young (governor): Start of career

 He entered politics as a Jacksonian Democrat, but shortly afterward joined the Anti-Masonic Party.
 He was a member of the New York State Assembly (Livingston Co.) in 1832.

 Young was elected as a Whig to the 24th United States Congress, to fill the vacancy caused by the resignation of Philo C. Fuller, holding office from November 1836 to March 3, 1837.
 In 1840 he was elected to the 27th United States Congress, holding office from March 4, 1841, to March 3, 1843.

 He was again a member of the Assembly (Livingston Co.) in 1845 and 1846.

 Governor of New York

 In 1846 Young was the Whig nominee for governor.
-He defeated incumbent Silas Wright and served one term, January 1847 to December 1848.
+He defeated incumbent Silas Wright and served one term, from January 1847 to December 1848.

 As governor, Young favored expanding the Erie Canal, oversaw establishment of the state court of appeals, and opposed the Mexican War.
 He also pardoned farmers who had been imprisoned for participating in the Anti-Rent War, including leader Smith A. Boughton.

 In 1848 Young was defeated for the Whig nomination for governor by Hamilton Fish, who went on to win the general election.